$0 Vietnam → Australia Skilled Migration Guide — Quick-Start Checklist

 The practical recommendation for Vietnamese applicants:

 Lodge your EOI after your skills assessment is complete and you have at least Proficient English (PTE 65+).
 This gives you a valid, substantiated EOI.
-Then continue preparing for the PTE retake if needed to reach Superior (79+), and update your EOI when you achieve it.
-Your original submission date is preserved.
+Then continue preparing for the PTE retake if needed to reach Superior (79+), and update your EOI when you achieve it after checking how the change affects eligibility and invitation prospects.

-Do not wait until every element of your profile is perfect before lodging — the date you enter the pool matters.
+Do not wait until every element of your profile is perfect before lodging — the date of effect can matter.

 State Nomination Timing Within SkillSelect